kamo93/world-cupl-album/README.md

     > Solve using supabase types generators
 - [x] BUG: scroll desapear when goes all down on album page
     - [x] Refactor menu bar fix album page broke the rest of the pages
-- [ ] Add prettier to the eslint config
+- [x] Add prettier to the eslint config
 - [ ] BUG: When login the init page doesn't rederict to login page
 - [ ] BUG: effect about the album that hides on the header
+- [ ] IMPROVE: Try removing the React.Context -> supabase client since you have
+  layer for the supabase database using the api, right now the supabase client its being used only for the login probably there is better patter to do that without creating a whole context
 - [ ] Add logout button
 - [ ] Missing mode ones
 - [ ] Use a best practices to create small routes and divide in resposibilities the files has all